Project overview

 • Improvements to the forecourt of the Pioneer Memorial Tower and day basin

-• Restoration of the amenities block.
+• Re-alignment of the parking area

 Creating more accessible pathways and steps - complete